davidecapone/WeightedMatrixFactorizationModel/README.md

 For this project, it has been decided to use the MovieLens 100k: the smallest version of the dataset containing 100000 ratings.
 This version is commonly used for initial experimentation and prototyping due to its smaller size and faster processing capabilities.

-## Recommender systems
-Recommender systems can be broadly categorized into two types:
-- **Content-Based**: these systems aim to recommend items to users by analyzing the content of the items and users' profiles.
-They match users with items based on similarities in item content and user preferences.
-- **Collaborative filtering**: this approach relies on the principle that users who have similar preferences in the past are likely to have similar preferences in the future.
-Collaborative filtering algorithms recommend items to users based on the preferences of similar users.

 ## Matrix Factorization Model
 Let's consider a scenario with m users and items.
 Our objective with the recommendation system is to construct an m×n matrix, commonly known as the feedback matrix.
 This matrix represents ratings for each user-item pair.
 Note that, due to the limited number of available ratings, this matrix is very sparse.